-(Appendix B).
-Column (1) uses a one-year lag value of the dependent variable, outsourcing share of manufacturing jobs.
-Our variable of interest continues to be positive and significant.
-In column (2) we run a first-differenced equation; the outcome remains the same.
+We undertake a battery of further checks to our baseline specifications in Table 21 of Appendix B. In column (1) we control for the lagged dependent variable, outsourcing.
+In column (2), we run a first-differenced equation.
+In both cases, the outcome remains the same.
 Another issue that might affect our results is that there is correlation over time in key variables for a given firm.
 We counter this by running a long difference specification in column (3).
 We use 1995 as the base year and compare the outcome with 2007.
-We find significant positive effect of Chinese import competition in the domestic market on the outsourcing activity of Indian manufacturing firm,s with no effect for export market competition.
-In other words, a rise in Chinese import competition in the Indian domestic market significantly induces Indian firms to outsource more manufacturing jobs in 2007 compared to 1995.
+We find a significant positive effect of Chinese import competition in the domestic market on the outsourcing activity of Indian manufacturing firms with no effect for export market significantly induces Indian firms to outsource more manufacturing jobs in 2007 compared to 1995.

-Looking solely at Chinese imports by the US as a proxy for export market competition may not reveal the true competitive effects faced by Indian firms in export market(s).
+Looking solely at Chinese imports by the U.S. as a proxy for export market competition may not reveal the true competitive effects faced by Indian firms in export market(s).
 To address this possible shortcoming, we construct an index that aggregates the shares of Chinese imports in two other primary export markets for Indian firms, namely the EU and ASEAN, with that of the US.
 We then substitute the original foreign competition index with the composite index based on these three export market destinations in column (4).
-In other words,
+In other words, reforms to a market-oriented economy.
+This transition to a market (from central planning) economy resulted in significant productivity growth for Chinese firms, which was further bolstered by a reduction in trade costs as a result of its accession to the WTO.

-$$FComp{IN,jt-1}^{China} = \frac{M{US,jt-1}^{China} + M{EU,jt-1}^{China} + M{ASEAN,jt-1}^{China}}{(M{US,jt-1}^{World} + M{EU,jt-1}^{World} + M{ASEAN,jt-1}^{World})}$$
+$$FComp{IN,jt-1}^{China} = \frac{M{US,jt-1}^{China} + M{EU,jt-1}^{China} + M{ASEAN,jt-1}^{China}}{(M{US,jt-1}^{World} + M{EU,jt-1}^{World} + M{ASEAN,jt-1}^{World})}$$ (10)

 As the coefficients demonstrate, our benchmark results remain the same - we find strong evidence of outsourcing in response to Chinese competition in the domestic market.
-We find one additional result - weak evidence of competitive effects from export markest on outsourcing of Indian firms.
+We find one additional result - weak evidence of competitive effects from export markets on outsourcing of Indian firms.
 In column (5), we change our independent variable following Liu and Rosell (2013).
 Our variable of interest now becomes:

-$$DComp{IN,jt-1}^{China} = \sum{j} s{ijt} \frac{M{IN,jt-1}^{China}}{(Y{j,95} + M{j,95} - X{j,95})}$$ s{ijt} is the share of firm i's sales share in industry j at time t. $Y{j,95}$, $M{j,95}$, and $X{j,95}$ continues to be the same as defined before.
+$$DComp{IN,jt-1}^{China} = \sum{j} s{ijt} \frac{M{IN,jt-1}^{China}}{(Y{j,95} + M{j,95} - X{j,95})}$$ (11)

+s{ijt} is the share of firm i's sales share in industry j at time t. $Y{j,95}$, $M{j,95}$, and $X{j,95}$ continues to be the same as defined before.
 Multiplying the import penetration ratio with the sales share of an individual firm transforms the ratio to the firm-level.
 As the estimate of interest demonstrates, changing the independent variable does not induce any change in our finding.
 We continue to find strong effects of import competition from China.
 Since our dependent variable is a ratio, estimating zero-valued variables with OLS may produce biased estimates.
-So, we use Poisson Pseudo-Maximum Likelihood (PPML) (Silva and Tenreyro, 2006) and fractional logit in columns (6) and (7) to control for such.
-Both methods estimate coefficients in terms of percentage changes and the dependent variable does not need to follow a Poisson distribution or be integer-valued (it can be continuous).17 As the point estimates demonstrate, the Chinese import penetration ratio continues to significantly increase the share of outsourcing expenses of manufacturing activities in total expenses.
+So, we use the PPML (Poisson Pseudo Maximum Likelihood) and fractional logit specifications in columns (6) - (7) respectively to tackle this concern.
+This method estimates coefficients in terms of percentage changes and the dependent variable does not need to follow a Poisson distribution or be integer-valued (it can be continuous).18 As the point estimate demonstrates, the Chinese import penetration ratio continues to significantly increase the share of outsourcing expenses of manufacturing activities in total expenses.